billimarie/prosecutor-database/README.md

 <a href="https://github.com/billimarie" target="_blank"><img src="https://avatars1.githubusercontent.com/u/6895471?s=60&v=4" width="50px"></a>

 ### Contributors
-> As of October 1st, 2020.
-Email me if I missed you (link in profile).

 **Interested in contributing to the web app?** You'll find dev notes in the [**DOCS.md**](https://github.com/billimarie/prosecutor-database/blob/master/DOCS.md).
 Our stack is: Node.js, Meteor.js, MongoDB, Heroku.